CCICB/Clinical-WGS-labs/README.md

 # Clinical-WGS-laboratory-database

 This is a resource to keep track of the growing number of laboratories offering clinical whole genome sequencing.

+A/Prof Mark Cowley
+Children's Cancer Institute
 Last updated 29th March, 2021.

 | County    | Laboratory                                                                                                                 | Offering                                                                          | Date Launched                                                                                                                                                                   | Current? |
 |-----------|----------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------|